wiggle-bin/wiggle-motion-service/README.md

 ## Prepare Raspberry PI

-You will need to enable the Raspberry PI to gather ds18b20 data
+You have to enable the Raspberry PI to gather ds18b20 data

 https://raspberrytips.nl/ds18b20-raspberry-pi/